4lb3rt0r/4lb3rt0r/README.md

     <td><a href="https://github.com/4lb3rt0r/Semana-Tec-Web.git">Vue3 Walmart WebPage</a></td>
     <td>
       <img src="images/Vue3.png" alt="Vue3 logo" width="18" style="max-width:100%;"> Vue3
     </td><td>This project was made in one week and it's very simple.
-Basically, we had to make any web development project we wanted, so I chose to replicate a Walmart grocery webpage and it was coded in the Vue3 framework, so I could try more options than the conventional.</td>
+Basically, we had to make any web development project we wanted, so I chose to replicate a Walmart grocery webpage and it was coded in the Vue3 framework, which I wanted to give a try to experiment with a different kind of framework.</td>
   </tr>

   <tr>